hasini-gundrathi/SafeFlow/README.md

 2. Set the `GEMINI_API_KEY` in [.env.local](.env.local) to your Gemini API key
 3. Run the app:
    `npm run dev`

-📂 Project Structure

-pgsql

-Copy code
-├── components/
-│   ├── Header.tsx
-│   ├── CameraView.tsx
-│   ├── AnalysisDashboard.tsx
-│   └── SourceSelector.tsx
-├── services/
-│   └── geminiService.ts
-├── types.ts
-├── App.tsx
-├── index.tsx
-├── vite.config.ts
-└── tsconfig.json
-⚡ Deployment
-Build and deploy with:
+4. Build and deploy with:

-'''
-Copy code
-npm run build
+   `npm run build`
-'''